so-groenen/physsm/README.md

 ```
 ### Step 3) Defining the Builder

-The builder's goal is to make our live easier: First it will need the default parameter for Handler, which are: the experiment name `name`, the folder where the experiment goes, `folder`, and the location of the Rust project, `rust_dir` dir.
+The builder's goal is to make our live easier: First it will need the default parameter for Handler, which are:

+* the experiment name `name`,
+* the folder where the experiment goes, `folder`,
+* and the location of the Rust project, `rust_dir`.

 The resulting parameters & Output will go to `rust_dir/folder/name`.<br>
 Then in the builder method we want a _static_parameter_ (meaning, it does NOT depend on _L_), called `my_array` which is a numpy array,
 another _static_parameter_ called `my_bool`. <br>